gregbo/mininet_frr/make_vm/README.md

 place to start if you are not familiar with working with VMs.
 I use [virt-manager](https://virt-manager.org/) on Linux to work with qemu/KVM based virtual machines, and these instructions refer to virt-manager commands.
+Virtual Box has operations similar to virt-manager.

 ### Download Ubuntu 22.04.4 LTS ISO Image

-We use the Ubuntu server image instead of the desktop since it is more lightweight and all access is done though the terminal.
+We use the Ubuntu server image instead of the desktop image since the server is more lightweight and all access is done though the terminal.
 You can use the desktop image if you want to run tests that include a web browser and such.
-But stick with version [22.04.4](https://releases.ubuntu.com/22.04/)
+But make sure you use the version [22.04.4](https://releases.ubuntu.com/22.04/)

 Get the file: ubuntu-22.04.4-live-server-amd64.iso

-### Run the Ubuntu Install
+### Create the VM and Run the Ubuntu Install

-I run virt-manager and use the GUI to step through creating a new VM and installing Ubuntu Linux.
-There are various ways to do this.
-I create a VM with 8 GB of RAM, 32 GB of storage, and 4 CPUs.
-Mininet and FRR can run with fewer resources.
+Run virt-manager and use the GUI to step through creating a new VM and installing Ubuntu Linux:
-You could use 2GB of RAM, 10GB of storage, and 1 CPU if your machine is small.

 File -> New VM
-- Select local install media
+- Select 'local install media'
-- Choose the ubuntu iso file
+- Choose the downloaded ubuntu iso file: ubuntu-22.04.4-live-server-amd64.iso
 - 8192 memory
 - 4 CPUs
 - 32 GB storage
 - set the name to vm-frr
 - Go

-After the VM starts, select Try or Install Ubuntu.
-Walk through the install, I use the defaults.
+After the VM starts, select "Try or Install Ubuntu".
+Walk through the install, select the default options.

 When prompted for names and passwords, I use the following:
 - Your name: *anything*